- Rub some butter around the inside of a 1lt/2pt ovenproof dish.

 - Using a pastry blender or fork, mash the butter into the flour until it resembles breadcrumbs.

 - Sprinkle the water over the flour and stir to bring together a ball of dough.
-If it does not do this easily add a few more drops of water.
+If it does not do this easily add more water to make a soft dough.
 Cover the dough and leave it to stand for 15 minutes.

-- Put two-thirds of the dough onto a floured surface, or between two pieces of non-stick film or parchment.
+- Put two-thirds of the pastry dough onto a floured surface and roll it to the thickness of a £1 coin.

 Christmas Lunch Pie Filling